A New Sheriff in Town — Soon

 “I submitted a notice to the Board of Commissioners on my intent to retire and vacate the office of sheriff,” he tells Eugene Weekly.

+He notified the board on Friday, March 29.
 The county sheriff is an elected position and will be on the ballot in May 2020.

 Trapp says there aren’t any “juicy reasons” for his departure.
 He just wants to have a slower daily pace, get some surgeries done without the pressure of returning to work and spend time with his grandchild.